Gaining access to mentors and other important resources can benefit your diverse-owned business.

 Once you find a potential sponsor or mentor, make the ask.
 For mentorships, it’s important to form a relationship first.
 If you’re discussing a sponsorship and money or something else of value will be exchanged, create written documentation such as a promissory note or assignment of shares when exchanging equity for capital.

 The good news is that both mentorship and sponsorship arrangements can advance the diverse business owner community as whole.
-No matter which side of the relationship you fall on, these mutually beneficial opportunities can be the tide that rises all boats and can support lasting business growth.
+No matter which side of the relationship you fall on, these mutually beneficial opportunities can support lasting business growth.